damienhanoun/loan-application/README.md

 - PostgreSQL with `postgres`/`password` identifiers + creation of `acquisition` database
 - From the `ConsumerCredit` folder: ```dotnet ef database update --project Acquisition.Infrastructure --startup-project Acquisition.Api```

+# Run tests
+- Acceptance : business scenarios that call many routes
+- Integration : business scenario that check that one route work

 # Todo
 - [ ] Mock a dependency call to another api domain using WireMock
 - [ ] Using application/problem+json as return value to have a standard error format